 Our aim is to make a significant contribution to professional preparation, public education, and ultimately to improvements in care through the use of genomics.
-We are doing this through our research, by generating new knowledge and applying that knowledge to policy developments in health, education and nursing leadership.
+We are doing this through our research, by generating new knowledge and applying that knowledge to policy developments in health and education, and through building health workforce capacity and leadership.

 The GPU has two main strands of enquiry: